Below, you’ll see several of our car and auto accident settlements. These car accident settlements are from 2023 and other years.

 If you do not know the fair settlement value, you will never know if the insurance company is offering you all of the money that they have set aside to pay your claim.
 This could result in you leaving hundreds of thousands of dollars on the table!

-As an example, my client broke his arm in a car accident.
-A broken arm is a serious injury.
-In 2019, I settled his case for $170,000.
+As an example, my client broke his ankle when a car hit him while he was riding a bike.
+A broken ankle (with surgery) is a serious injury.
+In 2021, I settled his case for $350,000.
+You can see the plate and screws in his ankle:

 To calculate how much an car accident case is worth, you add out of pocket medical bills (and liens), pain, suffering and lost wages.